 (Blackwell, 2008) and co-editor of Late Modern Philosophy: Essential Readings with Commentary

 (Blackwell, 2007).
 She currently serves on the editorial boards of the Journal of the History of Philosophy

 .
 She was co-editor of the journalHume Studies

 , with Kenneth Winkler from 2000-2005.
-Radcliffe has been the recipient of an NEH Summer Stipend and two NEH Research Fellowships.
-Professor Radcliffe’s current work consists of several article on Hume's moral and motivational psychology and his theory of the passions.
+Radcliffe has been the recipient of two NEH Research Fellowships and an NEH Summer Stipend.
+Professor Radcliffe’s current work consists of several articles on Hume's moral and motivational psychology and his theory of the passions.
 She also has a book in progress, Hume, Passion, and Action